TomatenKuchenDEV/docs/docs/level.md

 if you want to reduce the amount of points, simply set a negative value.

 The setting is disabled by default and is only enabled if one or more message length is set.
-By default one message counts one point, unless the user has a level role which modify the default point amount.
+By default one message counts one point, unless there are [multipliers](#settings-multiplier) or the user has a level role which modifies the default point amount.